ryank109/react-redux-popup/README.md

      - `offset` - the offset distance from the anchored element in pixels
      - `transitionEnterTimeout` - enter transition time (defaults to 100ms)
      - `transitionExitTimeout` - exit transition time (defaults to 100ms)
      - `transitionName` - the transition name.
 Defaults to `popup`.
-See [Animation](https://github.com/ryank109/react-redux-popup#animation) for more details
+See [Animation](https://github.com/ryank109/react-redux-popup#animation) for more details.
+This property directly translates to [classNames](https://reactcommunity.org/react-transition-group/#CSSTransition-prop-classNames) property from CSSTransition, so you can also use the object to define specific class names

  - **Portal** - this component is where the popup and modal will be rendered to.
 Or you can define your own portal element and pass that to `Modal` and/or `Popup` components via `getPortalElement` property.